lightly-ai/lightly/docs/source/docker/advanced/pretagging.rst

-After running the Python script to create the job we need to make sure we have a running Lightly worker to process the job.
-We can use the following code to sping up a Lightly worker
+After running the Python script to create the job we need to make sure we have a running Lightly Worker to process the job.
+We can use the following code to sping up a Lightly Worker

 .. code-block:: console